 What problem does this bill address?

 Virginia has some of the weakest campaign finance laws in the country.
-Public service corporations, including utility monopolies like Dominion Energy, are allowed to directly donate large sums of money to members of the General Assembly who regulate them.
-When these public service corporations donate to elected officials and their political committees, it causes a conflict of interest and erodes the public trust in Virginia’s political system.
-For example, Dominion Energy is the largest corporate donor to members of Virginia’s General Assembly, and its heavy political spending has contributed to the passage of legislation highly favorable to the utility at the expense of its captive customers.
+Public utilities, including utility monopolies like Dominion Energy, can donate large sums of money to members of the General Assembly who regulate them.
+When these public utilities donate to elected officials and their political committees, it causes a conflict of interest and erodes the public trust in Virginia’s political system.
+Dominion Energy is the largest corporate donor to Virginia’s General Assembly and its heavy political spending has contributed to the passage of legislation highly favorable to the utility at the expense of its captive customers.

 What does this bill do to fix that problem?

-Does a ban on political spending from public service corporations already exist in Virginia?
+Does a ban on political spending from public utilities already exist?

-This bill is being introduced in the House and Senate.
+This bill is being introduced in the House as HB 111.